Should I Travel For The Holidays? Holiday Travel Restrictions State by State

-Traveling during the COVID-19 pandemic may increase your risk of contracting coronavirus.
-Which is why there are many travel advisories all over the world.
+Traveling during the COVID-19 pandemic during the Holidays may increase your risk of infection and contracting coronavirus, which is why there are many travel advisories all over the world.

-The best way to prevent yourself from getting the virus is to stay home and minimize contact with others, if you go out in public, it's important to wear a face mask.
-However, it is understandable that people would like to travel and need to travel before a vaccine is on the market.
+The best way to prevent yourself from getting the virus is to stay home and minimize contact with others.
+If you go out in public, it's important to wear a face mask.
+However, it is understandable that people would like to and need to travel before a vaccine is on the market.
 It is important to analyze your own individual risks before deciding whether it is appropriate for you to travel.
 Here are some factors to consider when deciding whether to travel:

-What are your health conditions and personal risks?
-Consider any pre-existing medical conditions you may have, your age, your lifestyle and habits.
+- What are your health conditions and personal risks?
+Consider any pre-existing medical conditions you may have, your age, your lifestyle, and your habits.
 Are you at high risk if you contract COVID-19?
+Are people around you at higher risk?
 If so, you may want to postpone your travel plans.

 If you decide to travel during the COVID-19 pandemic, consider the risks of your means for traveling.
-Traveling on a plane, bus, train, car and RV may include certain behaviors that have different levels or risks.
+Traveling on a plane (or any air travel), bus, train, car, and RV may include certain behaviors that have different levels of risk.
 Here are some things to consider:

-May be in close contact with others while waiting on lines, going through security and sitting on the plane - social distancing may not be possible
+- May be in close contact with others while waiting in lines, going through security, and sitting on the plane - social distancing may not be possible

-Risk of getting COVID-19 through the air on an airplane is low due to circulation
+- The risk of getting COVID-19 through the air on an airplane is very low due to circulation

 Bus and train